-Jack (11) made the decision to try school in Yr 6 having never been previously been.
-He settled well and is just now preparing to start secondary school.
+Jack (15) made the decision to try school in Yr 6 having never been previously been.
+He settled well and is just about to enter final GCSE year.
 Jack is the social one of the family and bounces about from activity to activity collecting friends around him.

 Pete is a statistician, works full time and pays the bills, will muck in where he can.

 I (Sarah) do most day to day stuff.
-I do my best to have a life away home ed as it can get a bit lonely and obsessive I love the boys and they are the most important thing in my life but I know at some point I will not be the most important in theirs (may have reached that already) and I need something that will still be there, so I craft, I am a Guider and I work part-time freelance coming up kids crafts/activities mainly for Activity Village
+I do my best to have a life away home ed as it can get a bit lonely and obsessive I love the boys and they are the most important thing in my life but I know at some point I will not be the most important in theirs (may have reached that already) and I need something that will still be there, so I craft, admin a lot of HE groups and run lots of HE activities and I work freelance coming up kids crafts/activities mainly for Activity Village

 Why Do We Home-Educate?